robertrau/libpifly/README.md

 ## PiFly Hardware Features
 **• Power:** Designed to run on 3.2 to 12 volts, it is intended to run on one to three LiPo cells, but any power supply will do.
 A single power supply powers the Raspberry Pi, the HAT board, and its USB device from a 5 volt 2 amp buck-boost switching power supply.
-(The four high current outputs require at least 4.5 volts; i.e. two or three LiPo cells)
+The four high current outputs require at least 4.5 volts (two or three LiPo cells)

 **• Raspberry Pi compatible:** The PiFly is intended to connect to the Raspberry Pi Zero so that components of each board face away from the middle.
 A 40 pin socket could be soldered to the top of the board for use on the Raspberry Pi 3, or any 40 pin Raspberry Pi.